wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

       - Role: Frontend Transport
       - Type: Custom
       - Edit remote network settings by removing default 0.0.0.0-255.255.255.255 and adding IP addresses of devices and applications which send via this relay connector
+        - New-ReceiveConnector -Name "Relay EXCH16" -Server &lt;Server_Name&gt; -TransportRole FrontendTransport -Custom -Bindings 0.0.0.0:25 -RemoteIpRanges &lt;RemoteIPAddresses&gt;
     - Security tab
       - Tick &quot;Anonymous users&quot; under permission groups (leave all else unchecked except the first checkbox of TLS authentication)
+        - Set-ReceiveConnector -Identity &quot;SERVER\Relay EXCH16&quot; -PermissionGroups AnonymousUsers
   - Allow Exchange relay connector to relay email sent to external recipient
     - Get-ReceiveConnector &quot;EXCH16\Relay EXCH16&quot; | Add-ADPermission -User &#39;NT Authority\Anonymous Logon&#39; -ExtendedRights MS-Exch-SMTP-Accept-Any-Recipient
   - Fix existing misconfiguration on devices and applications (if any)
   - DNS alias should exist for SMTP, e.g. smtp.company.com
   - Devices and applications should be using DNS alias instead of the hostname or IP address of the server
-  - Take the chance of migration to fix any nonoptimal settings
+  - Take the chance of migration to fix any non-optimal settings

 # Migrating Public Folder